AdavidGuevara/fastapi-oauth2/README.md

-# Proteccion de rutas en FastAPI con oauth2.
+# Example of protection of routes in FastAPI with oauth2.

-- Exemplo de autentificancion con oauth2.